jina-ai/clip-as-service/docs/user-guides/server.md

 CLIP-as-service is designed in a client-server architecture.
 A server is a long-running program that receives raw sentences and images from clients, and returns CLIP embeddings to the client.
 Additionally, `clip_server` is optimized for speed, low memory footprint and scalability.
 - Horizontal scaling: adding more replicas easily with one argument.
-- Vertical scaling: using PyTorch JIT or ONNX runtime to speedup single GPU inference.
+- Vertical scaling: using PyTorch JIT, ONNX or TensorRT runtime to speedup single GPU inference.
 - Supporting gRPC, HTTP, Websocket protocols with their TLS counterparts, w/o compressions.

 This chapter introduces the API of the client.